 - Planned maintenance of interior roads and other common areas

 Your HOA should have a master insurance policy to cover the costs of regular wear and tear and unforeseen damage.
 This is separate from the reserve fund and can really come in handy when disasters or emergencies happen.
 With that said, it’s advisable to take out your own individual homeowner’s insurance policy just to be on the safe side.

 Your HOA fees also cover utilities like air conditioning, heating, water, lighting and electricity for common areas.
 Depending on how your community is set up, your fees may also cover utility expenses for individual units.

-It’s not uncommon for an HOA to streamline the process using an HOA software or hire a professional community association manager to enhance the standard of living in the community.
-The management company does this by applying the policies set out by the HOA.
+It’s not uncommon for an HOA to streamline the operations using an HOA software, or hire a professional community association manager to enhance the standard of living in the community.
+The management company does this by enforcing the policies set out by the HOA.

-The great thing about property management companies is that they comprise experienced professionals who’re trained to increase the value of each property they manage.
+The great thing about property management companies is that they provide experienced professionals who are trained to increase the value of each property they manage.
 Most of these companies have several departments that can handle pretty much anything that’s thrown at them.

 However, all of this comes at a cost that is covered by the HOA fees.

 As you can see, HOA fees afford you the luxury of enjoying a maintenance-free lifestyle.
 That’s because they cover all the maintenance and insurance costs of the building and recreational areas so you don’t need to worry about it.

 It’s important to note here that there are no “standard” HOA fees.
 Usually, monthly fees are around $200 – $300 each month, but that will depend on a lot of things.
 Your HOA fees may increase over time because of a corresponding increase in landscaping costs, maintenance fees, or repairs.
 Either way, you’ll have peace of mind knowing that all you need to do is pay this monthly amount along with your mortgage at the end of each month, and the HOA takes care of everything else.